unmorally2022/Big-Two/README.md

-to finish this test they gave me 7 days, but when i contacted touchten, they will give me more time if i haven't finished the code. until now 2022 july 01 there is no news if they accept me as their employee or not from touchten or even from geekhunter, when i contact geekhunter, he only say to follow up and still same , no news
+to finish this test they gave me 7 days, but when i contacted touchten, they will give me more time if i haven't finished the code. unfortuneately until now 2022 july 01 there is no news if they accept me as their employee or not from touchten or even from geekhunter, when i contact geekhunter, he only said to keep follow up and still same, no news